rust-benchmark1/rust-counterexamples/README.md

 For CWE-22, this is not expected to be detected since the source is not an user input.
 - **Source:** Line 30
 - **Sink:** Line 14
+If  the filename on line 8 comes from user input, it will be detected.
+(CWE-22)
 ---

 ## /src/bin/proc_self_mem_2.rs